Clark University: Media and publications

 The Scarlet is Clark University's student newspaper.
 It is published weekly and has four sections: News, Opinions, Living Arts, and Sports.
 Clark's literary magazine, Caesura, is published annually and features artwork, poetry, prose, essays, and creative non-fiction submitted by undergraduate and graduate students.
 STIR Magazine, Clark's life, culture, and style magazine was founded by Diana Levine as a student project in 2004.
 STIR began with a three-person staff and in black and white, and now has about 30 core students who contribute to its production in full color.
 The Scholarly Undergraduate Research Journal (SURJ) is Clark's student-run undergraduate research journal.
 It publishes undergraduate academic work and is intended to provide undergraduates with "experiences in the peer review and academic publication processes."
 Peer reviewers consist of undergraduate and graduate students, as well as faculty.
 The Freudian Slip, is a satire/humor publication founded in 2015.
 It publishes semi-weekly satirical articles about local and worldwide events.
 It is also the first university publication published exclusively online.

 There is also a student-run internet radio station, Radio of Clark University (ROCU), with over 100 student DJs.

 Events

 Spree Day originated in 1903 to coincide with St. Patrick's Day.
 It is traditional to not tell first-year students about Spree Day.
-Instead, the Senior class awakens the first-years by running through the dorms banging pots and pans.
+Instead, the Senior class awakens the first-years by running through the quads outside of the residence halls banging pots and pans.

 While Spree Day is a day of recreation, Clark University also holds the Academic Spree Day annually during Spring semester.
 This academic event is when Clark undergraduates present their research and creative work.